 Dining with your dog can be a delightful part of the trip if you find the right pet-friendly restaurants and cafes.
 There are establishments with outdoor seating where dogs are welcome.
 Practice good etiquette for a pleasant dining experience.
 For instance, use a leash, ensure your pet is well-behaved and not disruptive, and clean up after it.

 When dining out, consider packing snacks and meals for your pet, especially if suitable options are not readily available.
-Further, giving your pet regular ensures access to familiar and nutritious options, reducing the risk of digestive issues during the trip.
+Further, giving your pet regular food ensures access to familiar and nutritious options, reducing the risk of digestive issues during the trip.

 Visit Pet-Friendly Museums and Attractions